I/O and Run Specifications

 • distribution string: The Linux operating system distribution to be used to run this executable's jobs.
 The only recognized value is "Ubuntu".

 • release string: The Linux operating system release to be used to run this executable's jobs.
-Recognized value 0.04
+Recognized values are 24.04 and 20.04

 • version string: The version of the application execution environment used to run this executable's jobs.
 A triplet of (distribution, release, version) uniquely identify an application execution environment.
 Recognized values of version are